atanwar-rrc/Personal-work/README.md

-# Vite React TypeScript Tailwind Template
+# RRC AI Tutor Client

 A modern React project template with TypeScript, Vite, and Tailwind CSS.